 Wouldn’t it be so cool if you could put a new box on the wall and hook up your power-line and get 100-amp service?
 That would be so nice!
 Unfortunately, that’s not how it works.
 The problem is that you have a certain gauge wire running from the power pole out back to your home, and that line needs to be updated to carry the extra current to your house – the old one won’t cut it.
 And you might need to update all sorts of other items when you get this new service.
 It’s not a do-it-yourself project.
 You can’t go unhooking power-lines and digging up the yard to get your panel upgraded – you need a master electrician for that.
 All in all, upgrading your panel can costs in the thousands so it’s not cheap, but it will make the home more liveable and saleable.
 If you’re a homeowner and haven’t already upgraded your electrical service to 100-amp, you might want to budget for it as it might be a sticking point for a buyer down the road.
 If you’re a new buyer and the home hasn’t been changed to 100-amp already, it will almost certainly have to be done at some point -and likely soon – so call around to get the details, budget for it in your offer or perhaps you can negotiate to have the seller do it before you take possession.

-Power needs have changed over the years, but it seems that 100-amps should do us well for a quite a while.
+Homeowners’ electricity needs have changed over the years, but it seems that 100-amps has been sufficient for some time now.
 New homes built today still have 100-amp service, so it’s a good bet that if you change your service over, you won’t have to worry about it as long as you live in your home.
 I know some people opt for 150-amp breakers thinking that they might need more power in the future, but with more efficient appliances and lighting, it doesn’t seem to be a problem in Alberta thus far.
-I think 100-amps might be enough for some time.

-Don’t forget: ask your real estate agent what they know about the home and what you might need to find out.
-Ask your home inspector about the electrical service when you get your inspection and lastly if anyone has any concerns, contact an electrician to find out the implications of any issues.
+Make sure to check with your home inspector about the electrical service when you get your inspection and if you or the inspector has any concerns, contact a qualified electrician to find out if anything needs repair or upgrading.

 by +Alan F Macdonald REALTOR® | Copyright © – gimme-shelter.com